prajwalch/readtrmin/README.md

   .allow_lowercase = true
 };
 ```
-For using it declare this variable on a global scope as an extern.
+For using it you can directly pass the address.
 See the above string example (string_example.c) shown on the section [How to link on your project](#how-to-link-on-your-project)

 Now to create your own option declare it with type `StringOptions` and give value (true or false) to members as shown on below:
 ```c